silknow/converter/query-examples/readme.md

 <a name="typeofitemstimelocationandmaterial"/>

-## E. Type of items, time, location and material
+## O. Type of items, time, location and material

 1. **[en]** Give me all the ribbon involving silver  and produced in Italy during the Renaissance